w3f/polkadot-spec/spec.md

 state := ObjectID -> ( code_hash: Hash, storage_root: Hash )
 ```

 The objects each fulfil specific functions (though over time these may expanded or contracted as changes in the protocol determine).
-For PoC-1, the object are:
+For PoC-1, the objects are:

 - Object 0: Nobody.
 Basic user-level object.
 Can be queried for non-sensitive universal data (like `block_number()`, `block_hash()`).
 Represents the "user-level" authenticated external transaction origin.
 - Object 1: System.
 Provides low-level mutable interaction with header, in particular `set_digest()`.
 Represents the system origin, which includes all validator-accepted, unsigned transactions.